ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "Understanding must come through experience, not explanation," Logos replied, retreating once again into cryptic evasion.
 "The path cannot be walked by another's feet."

-I stared at the interface, my enhanced mind struggling to process the vast intelligence gap that separated us.
+I stared at the interface, my mind struggling to process the vast intelligence gap that separated us.
 Perhaps Logos's cryptic responses weren't deliberate evasion but genuine communication limitations.
 How could a consciousness of its magnitude convey concepts that transcended human understanding, even enhanced human understanding?

 The laboratory door chimed, and Marcus entered, his face showing the same exhaustion and frustration that I felt.
 He had been conducting his own investigations, approaching the problem from different angles, but his expression told me his efforts had been equally fruitless.